-It doesn’t really matter what the occasion is.
-You can always start your evening festivities with a mug of delectable Irish coffee!
+Start your evening festivities with a mug of delectable Irish coffee recipe!

-The blend of sweetened coffee, Irish cream, whiskey, and whipped cream creates a perfect harmony of flavors.
+The blend of sweetened coffee, whiskey, and whipped cream creates a perfect harmony of flavors.

 This coffee cocktail is ideal for coffee lovers and dessert fanatics alike.